nextcloud/notes-android/README.md

 </a>

 ## :rocket: Features
-* List, create, edit, share and delete notes
+* List, create, edit, share, search and delete notes
 * Share text and links as new note into the app
 * Bulk delete
 * Render MarkDown (using [Bypass](https://github.com/Uncodin/bypass))